In NYC's Russian enclaves, a big 'nyet' to hacking talk

 “If Trump does what he promised to, and Putin says all the time that he wants peace with America, then I think that enmity between Russia and the United States will stop,” Taras added.

 CIA Director John Brennan has said the intelligence community is in agreement that Russia tried to interfere in the U.S. presidential election, though there’s no evidence Moscow succeeded in helping Trump win.
-President Barack Obama has ordered a full review of any Russian involvement.
+Democratic President Barack Obama has ordered a full review of any Russian involvement.

 Yefim Kacher, a hair salon owner from Odessa who said he voted for Trump because of his promise to slash taxes, was among the few who said there appears to be sufficient evidence that Russia tried to sway the U.S. election outcome.